Heliostat in der Sonne

 Project start: July 2019

-A key task for permanently available and cheap electricity is the cost reduction in the heat storage of solar energy.
-For this purpose, the SIJ has developed a novel air-bulk material heat transfer system, which, in contrast to the systems available on the market, is characterised by direct material contact and a maximum process temperature of up to 800°C. The better heat transfer from direct contact is confronted with the challenges of fluidic engineering.
-The better heat transfer from the direct contact is opposed to the challenges of the fluidic phenomenologies.
+A core task for permanently available and cheap electricity is the cost reduction in the heat storage of solar energy.
+To this end, the SIJ has developed a new type of air-to-bulk material heat transfer system that, in contrast to the systems available on the market, is characterised by direct material contact and a maximum process temperature of up to 800°C. The improved heat transfer from direct contact is set against the challenges of fluidic phenomena.

-In the VESUW project, the system is being advanced to market maturity together with local project partners.
+In the VESUW project, the system is being developed to market maturity together with local project partners.
 Particular attention is being paid to the temperature behaviour of the materials (800° temperature difference), the service life and operating costs, as well as the optimisation of the heat transfer process.
 This is being thoroughly researched by combining numerical simulations with extensive experiments on a laboratory scale.
-The final goal here is the transfer of innovation with raising the development status to the next level.
+The ultimate goal is to transfer innovation and raise the development status to the next level.

 Project partner: